'I am assured that all staff will be offered alternative employment which will assuage fears of job losses'

 and live on Freeview channel 276

-Ulster Bank has announced that it will close its Lurgan branch in March next year.
+Ulster Bank has announced that it will close nine Northern Ireland branches next year.

-This decision comes after the bank revealed that ‘comparing January 2019 and January 2023, counter transactions for personal customers have decreased by 45%’ in Lurgan.
-It is also part of a wider trend, reflecting the changing face of banking in the UK and worldwide.
+In total, the following branches are impacted: Ballynahinch, Crumlin, Downpatrick, Glengormley, Kings Road, Lisnaskea, Lurgan, Ormeau Road, University Road and Waterside.

+News of the closure, which is expected on March 5, first reached Upper Bann MP Carla Lockhart and Diane Dodds MLA ahead of customers being told of the decision.

 “We understand and recognise that digital solutions aren’t right for everyone or every situation, and that when we close branches we have to make sure that no one is left behind.